Mirecle/D-Sharing/readme.md

 3. Hyperledger Fabric binary files
 4. Performance Assessment

-We will go through the details in the following sections.
+In this section, a general framework will be given, and more implementation details will be available after the acceptance of the paper.
 ## 1.Smart Contract
-In this section, we provide a detailed implementation of the control framework for anonymous data sharing in Go language.
+We implement the control framework for anonymous data sharing in Go language.
 The framework consists of four main parts: data upload, data authorization, permission update, and permission revocation.

 **Preparation phase**
 We use the examples provided by Fabric's Fabric samples to illustrate and modify the following code in the first network/scripts/script.sh script: